 Dr. Dozie Matthew Ezerioha is a physician, entrepreneur, and digital health expert.
 He has worked with startups and life science companies for over a decade and founded the healthcare-focused expert network at medherd.com, which combines insights from clinician reviews with real world data to drive the adoption of the best healthcare products.

-Expert networks, like GLG, AlphaSights, and Guidepoint, facilitate more than ONE MILLION one-hour phone calls per year with professionals from virtually all fields.
+Expert networks, like GLG, AlphaSights, Coleman, and Guidepoint, facilitate more than ONE MILLION one-hour phone calls per year with professionals from virtually all fields.
 These calls are easy, convenient and engaging micro-consulting projects that pay sky-high rates.
-Whether you’ve just received a LinkedIn message from an expert network or have completed your first few high paying calls and want to figure out how to do more of them, here’s your guide to getting started and thriving in this secretive industry.
+Whether you’ve just received a LinkedIn message from an expert network inviting you to participate in a paid consulting opportunity or have completed your first few high paying calls and want to figure out how to do more of them, here’s your guide to getting started and thriving in this secretive industry.

 Imagine you’re an associate at an investment fund…